richtea/gulp-reinstall/README.md

 To create a draft release:

-1. On your local computer, checkout the `master` branch.
+1. On your local computer, checkout the `main` branch.
 2. Update the [changelog](./CHANGELOG.md).
 3. Run `npm run release` with the options you want, then follow the prompts.
 The two most useful options are `--dry-run` and `--preRelease=alpha` (or whatever the pre-release version is).
 Note that you need to add `--` before any release-it